Molly Huddle

 Molly Huddle (born August 31, 1984) is an American long-distance runner who competes in track and cross country running events.
-She held the American record in the 5000 meters set in 2014 in Monaco (14:42.64), which has since been lowered by Shannon Rowbury and Shelby Houlihan.
+She held the American record in the 5000 meters set in 2014 in Monaco (14:42.64), which has since been lowered by Shannon Rowbury, Shelby Houlihan and Alicia Monson.
 Huddle held also the American record in the 10,000 meters set at the 2016 Rio Olympics with a time of 30:13.17, which has since been lowered by Alicia Monson.

 In 2019 at the London Marathon, she lowered her personal best to 2:26:33, finishing 12th.

 Early life

+Molly Huddle was born on August 31, 1984, in Elmira, New York.
 Huddle attended high school at Notre Dame High School in Elmira, New York from 1998 to 2002.

 Running career

 High school

 While attending Notre Dame High School, Huddle won multiple state championships in cross country and track.
 Huddle twice earned All-America honors in outdoor track and field (one and two mile runs), while also garnering All-America recognition in indoor track and field and cross country as a senior.
 Huddle did not start running cross country until her senior year because her high school did not have a team.
 She ran as one-runner team in 2001, with her father as coach.
 Her school had not had a full team since 1987; however, a team was started in the fall of 2014.
 Huddle was undefeated in cross country during the senior year regular season, winning conference, regional and state titles, set 12 course records and finished fourth at the 2001 Foot Locker Cross Country Championships.
 Huddle earned two outdoor track conference, regional and state championships.
 Huddle won the 2002 Nike Indoor Classic (one mile) and 2002 Adidas Outdoor Championships (two mile) as a senior, setting a meet record in the former event (4:46), while she established new national high school record in the outdoor two-mile run (10:01).